ibanner56/NotRubyButChef/Mains/SoupsAndSauces/VeganJambalaya.md

 # Summary
 **Time: 60 min**
 **Serves: 8**
 I just stole this off the back of the Jambalaya box and fiddled with some of the ingredients.
+Zats seems to be phasing out their 12 oz packages of jambalaya for 18oz 'family size' boxes, at least at our local Safeway.
+The recipe is for 24 oz of jambalaya mix, so aim for that.

 # Ingredients
-- 2 packages Zatarain's Jambalaya Mix
+- 2 packages Zatarain's Jambalaya Mix (12 oz box)
 - 1 package Tofurky Andoiulle fake sausage, sliced
 - 1 package Gardein Teriyaki Chick'n Strips, cubed, sauce discarded
 - 1 can (4 oz) fire roasted diced green chiles, drained